visionect/koalalib/README.md

 koalalib [![Build Status](https://travis-ci.org/visionect/koalalib.png?branch=master)](https://travis-ci.org/visionect/koalalib)
 =========================================================================================================================================

-Koalalib is improvment for Visionect Server JavaScript extensions.
+Koalalib is an improvment for Visionect Server JavaScript extensions.
 It is intended to ease the development of applications for Visionect E Paper tablets (V-Tablets).
 Find out more at: http://www.visionect.com/

 Usage
 -----